dav354/seminar/README.md

 To setup the pi there is a small ansbile script.
 To run it you need to install ansible.

 > [!NOTE]
-> This step assumes you installed ubuntu on the pi before.
+> This step assumes you installed ubuntu pi os before.

 1. First install the required galaxy roles: